 The problem with tutorials?
 You can’t ask questions and get answers in real-time right when you need them.
 Searching online for specific answers to your questions can be tiresome and yield bad advice.
 We all need some hand-holding at times, and if making music is your dream, you want to make sure you do it right.

 Talk to those that are where you want to be.
 Seek out like-minded individuals on social media and ask your questions.
 Once you get an answer, put it into practice.
 Find someone that you can lean on, who’s willing to spend 15 minutes helping you through a problem.
 But don’t lean too much – you don’t want to become an annoyance.

 Have you been working on a track and want to know it if it’s any good?
 Ask your friends.
 Go back to social media and get an opinion (social media is full of them).
 Take the constructive criticism to heart, ignore the drek, and keep learning the software.

 It will take time.
 To become proficient with the software, you’ll need to spend more than an hour or two a week on it.
 If that’s all the time you’re willing to spend on Ableton, that’s fine.
 Maybe it’s a stress reliever for you, a way to blow off some steam on the weekend.
 That’s great.
 Really!

 But if you really want something more, there are several classes you can take, either in person or online.
 However, Recording Connection is the only national organization to put you in a working studio to learn straight from a professional music producer, audio engineer, or DJ.
-The Recording Connection for Ableton Electronic Music Production Program will pair you with an established pro for real-world, hands-on learning.
+The Recording Connection for Ableton Electronic Music Production Program or our Artist and Producer Ableton Live Program will pair you with an established pro for real-world, hands-on learning.